Lopud island in the Elaphiti archipelago, southern Dalmatia

 Summer Events

-Cultural evenings, small concerts, and local festivities bring life to the harbor during warmer months.
-The atmosphere is intimate and community-focused rather than commercial.
+Cultural evenings, small concerts and local festivities bring the harbour to life in the warmer months.
+The atmosphere is intimate and community-led rather than commercial.

 Café Culture

-Harbor-front cafés are perfect for morning coffee and evening aperitifs.
-The pace is relaxed, the views are beautiful, and the island's unhurried energy makes lingering easy.
+Harbour-front cafés are made for morning coffee and an evening aperitif.
+The pace is relaxed, the views are excellent and there is no rush to leave.

 Why Visit